Updated on October 28, 2024

 Answer a few questions to get started

-Benefits of Halfway Houses for Addiction Treatment
+Benefits of Halfway Houses for Rehab Aftercare

-The benefits of living in a halfway house include:
+Other benefits of living in a halfway house include:

-Holds Residents Accountable
+Holding Residents Accountable

 Learning accountability is an important skill for people in recovery.
 Most halfway houses have rules to follow and help residents set boundaries.
 It helps many people adjust to the demands of the outside world.
 It also teaches them responsibility and that authority isn’t negative.